kazukismt/Take-Home-Final-Teaching-AI-in-Game-Development/README.md

 After completing this tutorial, students will be able to:

 - Understand Behavior Tree and Blackboard fundamentals in UE5
-- Set up AI Patrol and Player Detection using Blueprint
+- Set up AI Patrol using Blueprint

 AI Behavior Overview